idangez95/Memories/README.md

-# My First React Project: Memories App
+# React Project: Memories App

 This app allows us to share memories with our friends.